nickfallon/catalyst/README.md

 ## What it does

-When provided with a Postgres database (via connection details in `.env`), Catalyst does the following:
+When provided with a Postgres database, Catalyst does the following:

 - Creates an OpenAPI specification and saves it to `openapi.3.0.0.json` in the root folder.